hkthirano/UAP-COVID-Net/README.md

 ## Terms of use

 MIT licensed.
-Happy if you cite our study when using the codes:
+Happy if you cite our paper when using the codes:

 Hirano H, Koga K & Takemoto K (2020) **Vulnerability of deep neural networks for detecting COVID-19 cases from chest X-ray images to universal adversarial attacks.** PLoS ONE 15(12), e0243963. doi:[10.1371/journal.pone.0243963](https://doi.org/10.1371/journal.pone.0243963)